L-mid/noise-sched/docs/reports/E3_report.md

 # E3 – Linear β, NFE sweep (10k steps)

 **Question.**
-If we keep the trained model and schedule fixed (E1 baseline), how much does FID improve when we give the DDPM sampler more steps?
+If the trained model and schedule are kept fixed (E1 baseline), how much does FID improve when  the DDPM sampler has more steps?

 **Setup.**